Wang-Lin-boop/WangLin/_pages/cv.md

 Service and leadership
 ======
-* The initiator of Schrödinger Chinese Community.
+* The Initiator of Schrödinger Chinese Community.
-* The Developers of [Bio-db](https://wang-lin-boop.github.io/Biodb-Search/) page.
+* The Developer of [Bio-db](https://wang-lin-boop.github.io/Biodb-Search/) page.

 Publications
 ======